Kyriosity/read-write/README+/software/README.md

 <picture>
   <img alt="Arc view at short projects" src="https://github.com/Kyriosity/read-write/blob/main/README+/pencraft/README+/_rsc/_img/C-D-D-A_midiPrj.jpg">
 </picture>\
-... making further analysis and reflection redundant.
+... making it redundant to theorize further.

 ## ...  which is the very beginning

-Longer timescale and bigger extent will tear this patchwork.
-A perfect team will nevertheless ...
+Resource scaling will tear this patchwork, and it's not a figure of speech.
+High abstraction challenges will result in badly manageable chaos.
+The growing size and complexity of a less challenging design will deliver a kludge of loosely coupled parts, where "loosely" redefines horribly.

 To delve in, we shall first explode the picture.